HASEL-UZH/MindfulPacer.Apple/README.md

 - **Application**: Entry point and main configuration for the iOS app.
 - **Common UI**: UI components and styles specific to iOS.
 - **Extensions**: iOS-specific extensions.
+- **Preview Content**: Provides mock data and configurations used for SwiftUI previews on iOS.
 - **Resources**: Assets and resources specific to the iOS app.
 - **Scenes**: Views and view models specific to iOS.
 - **Services**: iOS-specific services.